usgpo/sitemap/README.md

+>In December 2018, the FDsys website including the FDsys Bulk Data Repository, FDsys Sitemaps, and the FDsys Link Service will be retired.
+Please migrate tools and processes to [govinfo](https://www.govinfo.gov/developers).

 # sitemap

 Sitemaps can be used to crawl and harvest content from FDsys and are available from http://www.gpo.gov/smap/fdsys/sitemap.xml and http://www.gpo.gov/smap/bulkdata/sitemapindex.xml.